Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

-Perry Marshall (author of the book “Ultimate Guide to Google Adwords”) recommends not to delete or pause the keyword in the old ad group.
+Perry Marshall (author of the book “Ultimate Guide to Google Adwords”) recommends not deleting or pausing the keyword in the old ad group.
 You might break something already working.

 Split Testing Landing Pages

-As already mentioned above, don’t split test multiple elements at once to better be able to isolate the ones that bring results.
+As mentioned above, don’t split-test multiple elements at once to better isolate the ones that bring results.

 1) Landing pages with long-form copy can generate 220% more leads (source).